Meditation Hub

 How Mantras Affect the Grieving Brain

-Equally important is the vibrational effect of mantras.
-When spoken aloud, mantras physically stimulate the vagus nerve in the throat.
-As the primary pathway of the parasympathetic nervous system, this stimulation lowers heart rate and suppresses cortisol production—sending safety signals to a body stuck in grief's constant fight-or-flight mode.
+Equally noteworthy is the physiological effect of mantra vibration.
+When you chant a mantra aloud, you physically stimulate the vagus nerve in your throat.
+As the primary pathway of the parasympathetic nervous system, this stimulation lowers heart rate, suppresses cortisol (the stress hormone), and promotes the release of oxytocin (the hormone associated with feelings of safety and connection).
+It sends a powerful safety signal to a body trapped in grief's relentless fight-or-flight mode.
 You can chant a mantra while crying, with a trembling voice.
-Even that is enough for your body to slowly begin moving toward a sense of safety.
+It does not need to be perfect.
+Even that is enough for your body to begin its slow journey back toward a sense of safety.

 Three Mantra Meditations Matched to Grief Stages